 Plus, while it’s cooling down in the fridge, I can serve my children their dinner or just have time to clean up or help with homework without worrying about it burning.
 I used to make this a lot when I had really young children and didn’t get to eat dinner until later.
 I would get it all made and just have it waiting in the fridge for me when I had a free minute to actually eat, which often wasn’t until the kids were in bed.
 Thank goodness I don’t have to do that anymore.
 But you do what you have to when you are nursing and have other young children that don’t understand that Mommy needs some peace and quiet to eat for a minute.

 I also want to add, don’t skimp on the fresh garlic.
 It’s so good and helps give it a bite.
 Garlic powder will not work in this salad.
 Plus, it is SO healthy for you to eat fresh garlic.
 I always feel really good after I eat this salad with fresh garlic in it.

-Please let me know if you like this salad and if you have any tips for me or my readers!
+Please let me know if you like this healthy artichoke asparagus chicken salad recipe and if you have any tips for me or my readers!

 We absolutely love this salad!
 My husband said it is one of his favorites.
 I added orange slices for color and added some citrus juices to the dressing for a little extra flavor.

 - Prep Time: 30 minutes

 - Total Time: 45 minutes